-This section of the manual takes a more detailed look at a number of subjects already covered in the manual:
+This section of the manual takes a more detailed look at several subjects already covered in the manual:

 - Data Update Tool.

 - ArchiTerraPlus library elements.

-- Multiple use of the AT3_CONTOURLINES object.
+- Multiple use of the AT3 CONTOURLINES object.

 - Further characteristics of the ArchiTerraPlus wall.

 - Customizing trunks and leaves.

 - Problems with Solid Elements Operations.

 - SOSI Files Import.